 (3) An agency must not coerce a client to accept backup services.

-(b) After hours care.
+(b) After-hours care.
 An agency must adopt and enforce a written policy to ensure that clients are educated in how to access care from the agency or another health care provider after regular business hours.

 §558.291.
 Agency Dissolution.